Fallout 4 doesn’t work in Windows 10

-Fallout 4 was one of the most anticipated games that was released this year, and although it’s an amazing game, some Windows 10 users are reporting issues with it, so let’s see if there’s a way to fix this issues.
+Fallout 4 was one of the most anticipated games at its release, and although it’s an amazing game, some Windows 10 users are reporting issues with it, so let’s see if there’s a way to fix this issues.

-How to Solve Fallout 4 Problems in Windows 10
+How can I fix Fallout 4 problems in Windows 10?

 Fallout 4 is a great game, but many users reported various issues with it.
 Speaking of issues, these are some of the most common Fallout 4 problems on Windows 10: